oroinc/documentation/user_guide/leads.rst

 The Lead records ("leads") represent people or businesses the have initial interest, authority and budget to take part in your commercial or social activity but whose intentions are not yet backed up with any arrangements.

-As soon as there is at least one :ref:`Channel <user-guide-channel-guide-create>` assigned the *Lead* entity, you can:
+In order to use Lead records you need to have at least one :ref:`Channel <user-guide-channel-guide-create>`, for which Lead is defined as its entity:

 - :ref:`Create <user-guide-leads-create>` new leads